 So getting our business heads back on again, how do we defend against this?

-Authentication has changed drastically, to match the ever growing threats.
-Yet in the wider world, we still see reports of huge organisations being caught out using archaic methods of access, and suffering data breaches.
+Authentication has changed drastically, to match the ever-growing threats.
+Yet in the wider world, we still see reports of huge organizations being caught out using archaic methods of access and suffering data breaches.